-In the event of a tie, the competitor with the highest score in the safety criteria will be declared the winner.
-If a second tie occurs, the competitor who finished their project in the smallest amount of time will be declared the winner.
-If a third tie occurs, the competitor with the highest score in the efficient use of materials/professionalism criteria will be declared the winner.
+- Tiebreaker #1:The competitor with the highest score in the safety criteria will be declared the winner. - Tiebreaker #2: The competitor who finished their project in the smallest amount of time will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the efficient use of materials/professionalism criteria will be declared the winner.